zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 Thirty minutes?
 Wow.
 Maybe I'm just dense but it took me a lot longer than that to understand it.
 I even had Knuth's original description and I still had to puzzle it out for a really long time.
 I even had the code that I expect you will show next, and since it has been eighteen years, it *still* took me a lot longer than 30 minutes to work it all out.

 **JOHN:**

+I'm not sure what you're getting at here, but to me, if 70 lines of of self-contained code with no external dependencies can't be understand in 30 minutes by two people working together, then that code has serious problems.
+I'm unwilling to accept that such high of complexity is inevitable without first trying to fix it.
+And in this particular case
+I'm confident that the complexity can be reduced significantly.

+(Note: I think both your comment and my comment are distractions; I'd be happy to remove mine if you're willing to remove yours.
+You can either delete both those comments and this parenthetical, or leave both comments and just delete this parenthetical)

+**JOHN:**